glitchin-gitcord/WRO2023-TeamT.W.L_Public_Repository/README.md

 _The Arduino Integrated Development Environment (IDE) is a cross-platform software (for Windows, macOS, Linux) written in the Java programming language.
 It is used to write and upload code to Arduino-compatible boards, as well as other boards from different manufacturers with the help of additional cores._

 _It can handle C and C++ languages with specific rules for organizing the code.
 It also provides a software library from the Wiring project that has many common I/O functions.
 The code written by users only needs two basic functions: one to start the sketch and one to run the main loop.
-These functions are compiled and linked with a main() function in a loop using the GNU toolchain, which is also part of the IDE.4 The Arduino IDE uses a program called avrdude to turn the executable code into a text file with hexadecimal encoding that is transferred to the Arduino board by a loader program in the board’s firmware._
+These functions are compiled and linked with a main() function in a loop using the GNU toolchain, which is also part of the IDE.
+The Arduino IDE uses a program called avrdude to turn the executable code into a text file with hexadecimal encoding that is transferred to the Arduino board by a loader program in the board’s firmware._

   **= WHY WE USED IT?**